-Objectives: To examine the temporal trend in incidence and prevalence of gout between 1997-2020.
-To examine the temporal trend in all-cause mortality and prevalence of urate lowering treatment (ULT) prescription in patients with gout between 1997-2020.
+Objectives: To examine the temporal trend in incidence and prevalence of gout between 1997-2021.
+To examine the temporal trend in all-cause mortality and prevalence of urate lowering treatment (ULT) prescription, ULT prescription achieving serum urate treatment target, in patients with gout between 1997-2021.
 To examine the association between gout flares and (a) acute myocardial infarction, (b) stroke, (c) venous thromboembolism.

 Design: prospective cohort study with nested cross-sectional and case-control studies.

 Study period: 01/01/1997– 30/09/2021.

 Data sources: Clinical Practice Research Datalink, Hospital Episode Statistics, Office for National Statistics